Skip to main content

 • Personal Relief: Resident individuals are eligible for a monthly personal relief of KES 2,400.

 • Residential Rental Income Tax: Residents earning income from residential property in Kenya are liable to pay residential rental income tax.
-Effective from 1 January 2024, the tax rate is 7.5% on gross rental income, following the amendment in the Finance Act, 2023.
-Previously, the rate was 10% for landlords earning up to KES 15 million annually from residential property.
+The rate remains 7.5% on gross rental income for qualifying landlords under the residential rental income regime.

 Kenya Employee Hiring Cost

-For example, if the salary of a person in Kenya is 100,000 Kenyan Shillings (KES), this amount represents the total compensation before any deductions and forms the core of their annual earnings.
+For example, if the gross monthly salary of a person in Kenya is 100,000 Kenyan Shillings (KES), this amount represents the employee’s monthly salary before statutory deductions and forms the core of the employment cost calculation.

 • Total Annual Cost: This figure represents the overall financial commitment that an employer in Kenya undertakes to hire and maintain the employment of the individual for a full year.
 It includes both the gross salary paid to the employee and the additional costs related to statutory contributions and employee benefits.

-Employer Costs in Kenya Employing individuals in Kenya entails various employer costs, encompassing mandatory social security contributions, income tax withholding, and other statutory benefits.
-Let’s delve into the breakdown of employer costs for an employee earning a Gross Annual Salary of KES 100,000:
+Employer Costs in Kenya Employing individuals in Kenya entails various employer costs, encompassing mandatory social security contributions and other statutory items.
+Let’s delve into the breakdown of employer costs for an employee earning a Gross Monthly Salary of KES 100,000:

 Employee Benefits in Kenya